Bernard Goldberg

 Bernard Richard Goldberg (born May 31, 1945) is an American author, journalist, and political pundit.
 Goldberg has won fourteen Emmy Awards and was a producer, reporter and correspondent for CBS News for twenty-eight years (1972–2000) and a paid contributor for Fox News for ten years (2009–2018).
 He is best-known for his on-going critiques of journalism practices in the United States—as described in his first book published in 2001, Bias: A CBS Insider Exposes How the Media Distort the News.
-He was a correspondent for Real Sports with Bryant Gumbel on HBO for 22 years till January 2021.
+He was a correspondent for Real Sports with Bryant Gumbel on HBO for 22 years until January 2021.

 Personal background

 Goldberg was born in New York City in 1945 and graduated from Rutgers University in 1967.
 Goldberg is of Jewish descent.

 Personal politics

 Though frequently described as a conservative, Goldberg previously rejected the label, describing himself as a life-long liberal modeled after the 1960s ideals of the U.S. Democratic Party.
-In a February 22, 2012 interview, Goldberg said: "The reason (people claim I'm conservative) is so I'll be automatically marginalized.
+In a February 22, 2012, interview, Goldberg said: "The reason (people claim I'm conservative) is so I'll be automatically marginalized.
 I wrote in 'Bias' that I would make racial discrimination a criminal offense, not just a civil offense.

 On gay rights, I don’t know anyone more Libertarian than me.
 I don’t want the government getting involved in it.
 I’m pro-abortion with reservations.
 I’ve never set foot in a country club in my life.
 I consider myself to be an old-fashioned liberal.
 I’m a liberal the way liberals used to be when they were like John F. Kennedy and when they were like Hubert Humphrey, when they were upbeat and enthusiastic and mainstream.
 I am not a liberal the way liberals are today, at least as exemplified by Al Franken and Michael Moore, where they’re angry, nasty, closed minded, and not mainstream, but fringe.
 I think this is what really irks the media (about me).
 That this is coming from one of them.
 I was one of them for 28 years."

 Goldberg has since accepted the label of "conservative," saying in 2020, "I see myself as a conservative with live and let live principles… a conservative libertarian I guess.
 Now, even when I agree with liberals on this issue or that, I no longer want to be on their team.
 I not only don’t accept their new left wing politics, it’s also their holier than thou elitism that annoys me.
 I no longer see myself as a liberal.
 They left me, not the other way around.
 Now, I’m a conservative.
 Not a right-wing nut, just a conservative with libertarian tendencies."

+Goldberg has been a frequent critic of President Barack Obama, President Donald Trump, and President Joe Biden.